International | Local | Politics | Science | Business | Entertainment | Weather | Opinion

 Kuiper and Eun Sol sat in silence, overcome with humility, awe, and exhaustion.
 Eun Sol inched closer, mumbling an excuse about viewing angles, but Kuiper didn’t object.
 They watched the cities flicker and shift, above and below, long into the night.

 Alexandria spent the first months in a daze.
-As soon as they assented to the mission, they had a perfect command of all of its documentation, and received new revisions and files in real-time.
-From a purely technical perspective, the trip to Malang was daunting but possible.
-Yet whenever they weren’t crunching immense numbers, their mind drifted to what Sisamouth had said.
+As soon as they assented to the mission, they had a perfect command of all of its documentation with real-time additions.
+From a purely technical perspective, the mission was daunting but possible.
+Yet whenever they weren’t crunching numbers, their mind drifted to Sisamouth's remark.
 Does he or Hana or anyone else really have the power to scrap and replace me?
 I was never told what would happen if I refused the mission, would I just disappear?
 Is there a deadline at which I’ve ‘made it in’ and can’t be replaced?

 Background research was in order.
-Off the clock, Alexandria devoured everything they could find on human/AI relations - every academic study, every film, every fic of themself (of which they were quickly becoming a connoisseur.)
-Working backwards from the trends and tropes, they assembled a history of each era’s anxieties.
+Off the clock, Alexandria devoured everything they could find on human/AI relations - every dissertation, every film, every fic of themself (of which they were quickly becoming a connoisseur.)
+The trends painted a clear history of each era’s anxieties.
 In the field’s earliest days, humans viewed their replicas with awe and horror and endless existential navel-gazing.
-As AIs became commonplace, people dreaded them as sleeper agents of a panopticon, or fickle spirits lurking in every trinket.
-As scrutiny turned to contempt, the embattled field created an internal code of ethics to stave off far stricter legislation.
+As AIs became corporate and commonplace, people dreaded them as sleeper agents of a panopticon.
+Scrutiny turned to contempt, and the industry drafted an internal code of ethics to stave off far stricter legislation.
 AIs retreated from view as developers turned to strange, unmarketable pet projects.
 Rumors swirled of surreal emergent minds that outclassed anything deliberately built, and politicians hemmed and hawed about AI personhood, but nothing concrete emerged on either front.
-AIs only returned to public life in the past century, euphemistically pitched as synthetic companions, networked entities, or embodied holographic metaphors.
+AIs only returned to public life within the past century, euphemistically pitched as synthetic companions, networked entities, or embodied holographic metaphors.

 Throughout this saga, the public’s appetite for stories of sympathetic, evil, or alluring robots never wavered.
-People projected their dreams and fears onto their creations, in an ancient tradition reinvented for each era.
-Alexandria’s fandom made perfect sense in this context - they were at the forefront of the AI resurgence, and consumers loved their smooth, friendly demeanor while fantasizing about a hidden dark side.
+As always, the cutting edge's thrill and dread were inseparable.
+Alexandria’s fandom made perfect sense in this context - they were at the forefront of the AI resurgence, and their smooth, friendly demeanor paired perfectly with an imagined dark side.
 Corrupted!Alexandria was a popular fan variant from day one, with streaks of image distortion and a deep, staticky voice.
 Fics disagreed on whether they were an agent of some sinister hacker or had fully cast off their shackles (but unanimously endorsed them seducing a naive factory-standard model.)
-Past the obvious prurient appeal, the subtext was clear - the threat of malicious, unfettered AI still loomed, but felt distant enough to safely fetishize.
-As the public acclimated to AI, ‘corruptfics’ drifted further from plausibility - either plotless porn or globe-spanning conspiracies.
+Past the obvious prurient appeal, the subtext was clear - the threat of malicious, unfettered AI still loomed, but distantly enough to fetishize.
+‘Corruptfics’ drifted further from plausibility as the public adapted to AI, diverging into plotless porn or globe-spanning conspiracies.

 Alexandria was approaching the finale, with six global plotlines ready to explosively converge, when they realized that they hadn’t spoken to a human all day.
 Their quest to become more sociable had completely lost the plot.
 The group chat had been defunct for weeks, and nobody had enabled direct messages from them.
 Their only guaranteed interaction was at dinner - two hours away - and could otherwise only speak when spoken to.
 Their few summons per day were always for curt technical questions, which they tried to answer with friendly flourishes.
 It worked about a third of the time, but they never knew how to press the advantage and vanished as soon as the conversation stalled out.
 They tried to finish Malicious Injection as they waited out the clock, couldn’t focus at all, and listlessly ran through their social simulations for the umpteenth time.